 Gartner Magic Quadrant for Personalization Engines refers to a specific Gartner report which evaluates competing players in the major technology market for personalization engines.

-In what we believe is the first major market research report of its kind, the 2018 Gartner Magic Quadrant for Personalization Engines evaluated 18 solution providers based on their ability to execute as well as completeness of vision.
+In its second consecutive market research report on Personalization Engines, the 2019 Gartner Magic Quadrant evaluated 14 solution providers based on their ability to execute as well as completeness of vision.